awsdocs/aws-cloudformation-user-guide/doc_source/parameters-section-structure.md

     AllowedPattern: ^[a-zA-Z0-9]*$
 ```

-### AWS\-Specific Parameter Types<a name="w3ab2c17c15c17c21b5"></a>
+### AWS\-Specific Parameter Types<a name="parameters-section-structure-aws-specific-types"></a>

-When you use AWS\-specific parameter types, anyone who uses your template to create or update a stack must specify existing AWS values that are in his account and in the region for the current stack\.
+When you use AWS\-specific parameter types, a user who uses your template to create or update a stack must specify existing AWS values that are in the user's account and in the region for the current stack\.
 AWS\-specific parameter types help ensure that input values for these types exist and are correct before AWS CloudFormation creates or updates any resources\.
 For example, if you use the `AWS::EC2::KeyPair::KeyName` parameter type, AWS CloudFormation validates the input value against users' existing key pair names before it creates any resources, such as Amazon EC2 instances\.

 If a user uses the AWS Management Console, AWS CloudFormation [prepopulates AWS\-specific parameter types with valid values](cfn-using-console-create-stack-parameters.md)\.
 That way the user doesn't have to remember and correctly enter a specific name or ID\.
 She just selects one or more values from a drop\-down list\.
 Also, depending on the parameter type, users can search for values by ID, name, or Name tag value\.
 For more information, see [Specifying Stack Name and Parameters](cfn-using-console-create-stack-parameters.md)\.